stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 twentieth century as ought to have been his by virtue of his birth in 1902 and his education in the schools of our own time.
-Alienists are now wondering how, in view of his vitally impaired range of data, the escaped patient manages to cope with the complicated world of today; the dominant opinion being that he is &lsquo;lying low' in some humble and unexacting position till his stock of modern information can be brought up to the normal.
+Alienists are now wondering how, in view of his vitally impaired range of data, the escaped patient manages to cope with the complicated world of today; the dominant opinion being that he is "lying low' in some humble and unexacting position till his stock of modern information can be brought up to the normal.

   The beginning of Ward's madness is a matter of dispute among alienists.
 Dr.